kubedb/cli/docs/setup/monitoring/builtin.md

 **Create RBAC:**

-If you are using a RBAC enabled cluster, you have to give necessary RBAC permissions for Prometheus.
+If you are using an RBAC enabled cluster, you have to give necessary RBAC permissions for Prometheus.
 Let's create necessary RBAC stuffs for Prometheus,

 ```console
 $ kubectl apply -f https://raw.githubusercontent.com/appscode/third-party-tools/master/monitoring/prometheus/builtin/artifacts/rbac.yaml